gmac/sass-thematic/README.md

 * **`fieldClose`**: String.
 The closing token wrapping field literals that get sent through the Sass compiler.
 Uses `____` (four underscores) by default.

 * **`sassOptions`**: Object.
 For rendering methods, this options object is passed through to the Sass compiler.
 See [node-sass](https://www.npmjs.com/package/node-sass) docs for possible values.

-## Pruning

-SassThematic currently supports the following basic implementations:

-* Removing unthemed rulesets and declarations.
-* Removing unthemed mixins and their `@include` implementation.
-* Removing unthemed `@extend` implementations.
-* Removing unthemed loops (`@for`, `@each`), with basic local variable inflection.

-This tool is a self-acknowledged 90% system that attempts to provide good automation for conventional use cases.
-Sass is a complex and nuanced language, therefore all of these pruning implementations undoubtedly have holes.
-For best results, review the [tests specs](https://github.com/gmac/sass-thematic/tree/master/test/style/reduce) to see what capabilities exist, and moderate complexity while implementing theme variables.

 ## Webpack Builders